EleutherAI/lm-evaluation-harness/README.md

 Additionally, one can provide a directory with `--use_cache` to cache the results of prior runs.
 This allows you to avoid repeated execution of the same (model, task) pairs for re-scoring.

 To push results and samples to the Hugging Face Hub, first ensure an access token with write access is set in the `HF_TOKEN` environment variable.
-Then, use the --hf_hub_log_args flag to specify the organization, repository name, repository visibility, and whether to push results and samples to the Hub.
-For example:
+Then, use the `--hf_hub_log_args` flag to specify the organization, repository name, repository visibility, and whether to push results and samples to the Hub - [example output](https://huggingface.co/datasets/KonradSzafer/lm-eval-results-demo/tree/main/microsoft__phi-2).
+For instance:

 ```bash
 lm_eval --model hf \